Gandalf1783/grandma2-diy-keyboard-arduino/README.md

 2. If it does, no need to worry.
 It can be set in the software.

 A deeper explanation and how to use it, with the exact keymapping will be added later.

+grandMA, Arduino, MIDI and used Libraries are part of their respective Owners.
+This is not meant to copy the work, but instead use the work to create something new.
+If you are not okay with it, please contact me and i will take it down.